Two Factor Authentication

 Bad guys are after your data.
 You’ve probably already been the victim of a data breach.
 Your passwords are probably compromised.
 How can you possibly hope to keep your data to yourself?

 What does that mean?
-Two-factor authentication (2FA) is what it sounds like, a second means of verifying that you are you.
-For our purposes, the first factor is your password – something you know, the second factor is something you have like a YubiKey, Google Titan, or authentication app.
+Multi-factor authentication (MFA) is what it sounds like, multiple means of verifying that you are actually you.
+For our purposes, the first factor is your username and password (something you know), the additional factors are things like a YubiKey, Google Titan, authentication app (something you have), bio-metrics (something you are), or any combination of these.

-I highly recommend using a product like a YubiKey or Google Titan, it makes the authentication process much faster, but you should also use an authenticator app on your mobile like Microsoft Authenticator – more on why I recommend this one later.
+I highly recommend using a hardware product like a YubiKey or Google Titan, it makes the authentication process much faster, but you should also use an authenticator app on your mobile like Microsoft Authenticator, or Bitwarden.
 When buying keys, you’ll want two or more (I have 5), one to keep on you, the other to keep in a secure location – in case one gets lost, stolen, or broken.

 Google/Gmail